To help our customers to become GDPR compliant, we describe some of the needed steps below.

 The new legislation imposes more strict requirements about the permission that people must give for the processing of data.
 Evaluate the way in which you ask people (your ticket buyers, fans, newsletter subscribers, etc.) permission to process their (personal) data and how (securely) you register them.
 You must be able to demonstrate that consent has been obtained.

-Feel free to contact our Client Success Team and they would be happy to assist you with any questions.
+Feel free to contact our Client Success Team, we would be happy to assist you with any questions.